Michele Bachmann: Political positions

+Bachmann has described herself as a "strong fiscal conservative".
+Her views have been described as socially conservative, populist, and pro-business by journalists.
+Authors Lynne Ford and Mark Andrejevic and journalists Carl Hulse, Steve Benen, Martin Pengelly, and Brian Bakst described Bachmann as a far-right politician.
+During her time in Congress, she was a notable representative of the Tea Party movement and a critic of Barack Obama and the Democratic Party.
+She was a supporter of George W. Bush during the 110th Congress but also supported the repeal of his No Child Left Behind Act.

+In 2010, the American Conservative Union gave her a rating of 100 while the Americans for Democratic Action gave her 0.

 Education

 Bachmann supports the teaching of creationism alongside evolution in public school science classes.
 During a 2003 interview on the KKMS Christian radio program Talk The Walk, Bachmann said that evolution is a theory that has never been proven one way or the other.
 She co-authored a bill (with no additional endorsements among her fellow legislators) that would require public schools to include alternative explanations for the origin of life as part of the state's public school science curricula.
 In October 2006, Bachmann told a debate audience in St. Cloud, Minnesota, "there is a controversy among scientists about whether evolution is a fact or not ...
 There are hundreds and hundreds of scientists, many of them holding Nobel Prizes, who believe in intelligent design."
 Despite this, there is an overwhelming scientific consensus that evolution is real, and that intelligent design is not.
-Indeed, at least one news report presenting a "sampling of Bachmann's ... ludicrous or plain old false claims", stated that Bachmann’s claims are untrue, and that "when the science isn't on [Bachmann's] side, she simply improvises."
+Indeed, at least one news report presenting a "sampling of Bachmann's ... ludicrous or plain old false claims", stated that Bachmann's claims are untrue, and that "when the science isn't on [Bachmann's] side, she simply improvises."

 Bachmann has praised the Christian youth ministry You Can Run But You Cannot Hide International (YCRBYCH), hailing "the group's work of sharing the gospel in public schools".
 She appeared as a keynote speaker at their fundraisers in 2006 and 2009.
 Following a 2011 controversial invocation for the Minnesota House, YCRBYCH founder Bradlee Dean declared that criticisms of him and his ministry were also "intended to harm and destroy the presidential campaign of Congresswoman Michele Bachmann ... [who] previously praised and prayed for the work of my ministry".

 Bachmann has had a history of opposing anti-bullying legislation.
 In 2006, she told the Minnesota Legislature that passing an anti-bullying bill would be a waste of time.
 "I think for all of us, our experience in public schools is there have always been bullies", she said.
 "Always have been, always will be.
 I just don't know how we're ever going to get to the point of zero tolerance ...
 What does it mean? ...
 Will we be expecting boys to be girls?"